 |Private Supplemental Loans|

 Private (non-federal) supplemental loans are optional, credit-based loans used to help with remaining unmet educational cost.
-The loans generally are borrowed by the student with a credit-worthy cosigner and financed through a private lender.
-Origination fees, interest rates, terms and borrower benefits vary by lender.
+The loans generally are borrowed by the student with a credit-worthy cosigner or a credit-worthy parent/sponsor and financed through a private lender.
+Origination fees, interest rates (fixed and variable), terms and borrower benefits vary by lender.
 The loans must be certified by the school to ensure disbursement of funds.

 We urge all students to exhaust their federal student loan options before considering private sources of educational borrowing.
 Federal loans have low, fixed interest rates and favorable repayment, deferment, and consolidation options compared to private loans.
 Students who require additional financing beyond their federal student loans should choose the lender and loan product that best meets their needs at the lowest possible cost.